Villas in Sardinia

 San Teodoro, Olbia-Tempio

-Villa for 4 people, with garden, with pets
+Villa for 11 people, with garden

-from €150 per night
+from €500 per night

-Villa for 4 people, with garden, with pets
+Villa for 4 people, with pets

-from €39 per night
+from €88 per night

 Orosei, Nuoro Province